Coverage Trade Study in Mountainous Terrain

 1. Select the Basic - Advanced page.

-2. Clear the Automatically Recompute Accesses check box.
+2. Clear Automatically Recompute Accesses.

 3. Click Apply to accept your changes and keep the Properties Browser open.